Conducting Routine Animal Hygiene Tasks

 Removing rubbish

-Removal of rubbish is a part of the cleaning process that needs to be carried out when cleaning housing, enclosures, cages as well as removing rubbish from inside the clinic/ facility itself.
+Removal of rubbish is a part of the cleaning process that needs to be carried out when cleaning housing, enclosures, and cages, as well as removing rubbish from inside the clinic/ facility itself.

 Cross-contamination, sustainable practice and disposal of sharps are all factors that need to be considered when you are removing rubbish.

-It is important to note, that when you are removing and disposing of rubbish that contained bodily discharge such as urine, feces, vomit, or blood, they need to be disposed of following a specific procedure; it is not simply putting it into the rubbish bin and calling it a day.
+It is important to note that when you are removing and disposing of rubbish that contains bodily discharge such as urine, feces, vomit, or blood, it needs to be disposed of following a specific procedure; it is not simply putting it into the rubbish bin and calling it a day.
 Some of these animals may have an infection and disposing of their waste can present the hazard of cross-contamination and transmission of disease.

 3. Disinfect and clean the area with disposable (preferably biodegradable) paper towels